 The amount of good that they did is incalculable.
 But is it possible that they did harm as well?

 Five Reasons Your Short-Term Mission Trip Might Do More Harm Than Good

 This is a very uncomfortable question — are short-term mission trips doing harm?
-After all, aren’t short-term missions a sign of our love, our missionary heart, our altruism, our servanthood, our sacrifice?
+After all, aren’t short-term missions a sign of our love, our missionary heart, our altruism, our servanthood, our sacrifice, our desire to see the church grow?
 Don’t we spend hard-earned money from fundraising carwashes and bake sales to buy expensive airplane tickets and medical supplies?
 Don’t we engage in hours of training and preparation?
 Don’t we subject ourselves to dangerous diseases in primitive conditions?
 Don’t we do something hard and sacrificial when we could be enjoying a relaxing summer vacation?

 What harm could come of this?